 It might seem counter-intuitive to have 20 students working on their laptops studying independently in a classroom – why have the instructor?
 Bloom’s research clearly showed that adjusting to learners’ needs in the classroom produced much better results.

 The term flipped classroom is popular in the public education space.
-At school, students usually are taught in class then area set problems to work on in their own time (homework).
+At school, students usually are taught in class.
+Then they set up problems to work on in their own time (homework).
 Flipping the classroom means the students study on their own, and in-class time focuses on group discussion and problem solving.

 In corporate, flipped classroom is a variant of the adaptive prework use case.
 Use classroom time when you need social interaction and group work; let adaptive learning take care of the heavy lift of building conceptual or procedural knowledge and skill.